ttompk/als/.ipynb_checkpoints/readme-checkpoint.md

 The dataset contained multiple features, including: laboratory data, forced vital capcity (FVC), slow vital capcity (SVC), ALSFRS scores (functional assessments), demographic data (age, sex, weight, etc), symptoms at onset, family history, and others.
 These values were either subject level, one value per subject (e.g. symptoms, demographic), or repeated measures (e.g. ALSFRS, FVC, labs).

 As expected in a study spaning multiple studies, not all assessments were performed in every study and studies with similar assessments did not always perform testing on the same schedule.
+Therefore several strategies were evaluated to enable data from repeated measures to be incorporated into the model.

 The model utilizes the following features: